allanjakobi/project/README.md

 ## References

 Used forums: Stack Overflow, Reddit.
-Sone parts of this code are created with assistance of OpenAI.
+Parts of this code are created with assistance of OpenAI.
 (2024).
 ChatGPT (Version 4) language model

 ## License